warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 ### Genetic Variation

+Genetic variation data sets are available as over 61 million sorghum variants including more than 57 million naturally ocurring Single Nucleotide Polymorphisms (SNPs), and 4.3 million chemically-induced variants or ethyl methanesulfonate (EMS)-induced mutations.

+almost 51 million SNPs (44 million of which plus 5 million indels genotyped by sequencing in the SAP lines Boatwright et al, 2022), 4.3 EMS-induced mutations (Addo-Quaye et al, 2018) and (Jiao et al, 2016), and nearly 6,000 QTLs for 220 sorghum traits from the Sorghum QTL Atlas.

 Genetic variation data for a sorghum gene is available graphically and in tabular form, and for each variant, a Variant page provides more detailed information.
 Below are provided examples of each of these data representations.
 - An [image](https://ensembl.sorghumbase.org/Sorghum_bicolor/Transcript/Variation_Transcript/Image?db=core;g=SORBI_3006G095600;r=6:46566240-46571064;t=OQU81659;v=tmp_6_47486074_T_C;vdb=variation;vf=3821694) of all the genetic variants mapping to the smaller transcript of the msd2 gene.
 ![variant image](images/image15.png)